NicoJuicy/LearnML/ml/diagnose_overfitting.md

 This can be diagnosed from a plot where the training loss is lower than the validation loss, and the validation loss has a trend that suggests further improvements are possible.

+#### Underfit Example 1

+Plot showing underfit model

 <div class="image-preview">
     <img width="600" alt="Plot showing underfit model" src="https://machinelearningmastery.com/wp-content/uploads/2017/07/Diagnostic-Line-Plot-Showing-an-Underfit-Model.png" />
 </div>

+#### Underfit Example 2

+Plot of Training Learning Curve of Underfit Model That Does Not Have Sufficient Capacity

 <div class="image-preview">
     <img width="600" alt="Plot of Training Learning Curve of Underfit Model That Does Not Have Sufficient Capacity" src="https://machinelearningmastery.com/wp-content/uploads/2019/02/Example-of-Training-Learning-Curve-Showing-An-Underfit-Model-That-Does-Not-Have-Sufficient-Capacity.png" />
 </div>

+#### Underfit Example 3

+Plot of Training Learning Curve Showing an Underfit Model That Requires Further Training

 <div class="image-preview">
     <img width="600" alt="Plot of Training Learning Curve Showing an Underfit Model That Requires Further Training" src="https://machinelearningmastery.com/wp-content/uploads/2018/12/Example-of-Training-Learning-Curve-Showing-An-Underfit-Model-That-Requires-Further-Training.png" />